 Contact our Financial Aid Office at 800.205.1600 for information about applying for financial aid.

-Study Abroad and Financial Aid: For students interested in studying overseas, please contact our Study Abroad office at 863.616.6411.
+For students interested in studying overseas, please contact the Office of Student Travel at 863.616.6411.

-Cornerstone Code of Conduct: The College’s culture and foundation recognizes that higher education encompasses more than academic activities in the classroom.
+The College’s culture and foundation recognizes that higher education encompasses more than academic activities in the classroom.
 Because our goal is to produce good citizens who will make a lasting impact on their communities, we live together in a community of scholars who hold one another accountable to the high ideals, vision, and mission of the College.
-See the Student Handbook
+See the Student Handbook.

-Students with Disabilities: Students with disabilities requesting accommodations should contact the Psychological Testing Office: Dr. Richard Burnette, Coordinator, Student Disability Services, 863.680.4196.
+Students with disabilities requesting accommodations should contact Student Disability Services at 863.680.4196.

-For information about the health risks and consequences associated with alcohol and drugs, see the Student Handbook, Appendix A, and B. Drug and Alcohol Abuse Prevention Programs are sponsored by the Wellness Center.
+For information about the health risks and consequences associated with alcohol and drugs, see the Student Handbook, Appendix A, and B. Drug and Alcohol Abuse Prevention Programs are sponsored by the Office of Accountability, Education and Compliance.

 For waivers and other health-related forms, visit the Student Health Center.

-Timely Warnings and Emergency Notifications: Florida Southern has established procedures for making timely warning reports to the College community of incidents that pose a potential threat.
-In the event of an emergency, Campus Safety & Security will send out a message over the Public Address System, send a campus wide e-mail, and issue a text message alert to all members of the campus community who have signed up for one.
+Florida Southern has established procedures for making timely warning reports to the College community of incidents that pose a potential threat.
+In the event of an emergency, Campus Safety and Security will send out a message over the Public Address System, send a campus wide e-mail, and issue a text message alert to all members of the campus community who have signed up for one.

 All students and employees who provide the college with their cell phone number will be automatically enrolled in the text messaging alert service.
 The College does not recommend it, however, any person wishing to opt out of this service may do so by following the opt-out instructions received in any text received through Omnilert.